Sertifier + Salesforce Integration

 - Click Done.

 Note: Any combination of objects, triggers, and conditions is supported.
-If you'd rather issue on record creation, on a scheduled basis, or from a different object, configure the start accordingly — the rest of the steps apply the same way.
+If you would rather issue on record creation, on a scheduled basis, or from a different object, configure the start accordingly, and the rest of the steps apply the same way.

 Salesforce Flow can call external APIs directly using an HTTP Callout action.
-You'll configure this action once, and from then on the Flow will send each qualifying contact to Sertifier.
+You will configure this action once, and from then on the Flow will send each qualifying record to Sertifier.

-- In your Flow, click the + button below the Start element and choose Action.
+- In your Flow, click the + button on the Run Asynchronously path (or your scheduled path) from Step 4.5 and choose Action.

 - In the Action panel, select Create HTTP Callout.